OwOStorage/copyparty/README.md

 dotfiles do not appear in search results unless one of the above is true, **and** the global option / volflag `dotsrch` is set

+> even if user has permission to see dotfiles, they are default-hidden unless `--see-dots` is set, and/or user has enabled the `dotfiles` option in the settings tab

 config file example, where the same permission to see dotfiles is given in two different ways just for reference:

 ```yaml